-Sorare is a blockchain game, using NFT sports collectables.
-If you’re from the NFT world, think Axie Infinity but with sports stars.
-If you’re from a fantasy football background, imagine actually owning the players you put in your team – it’s as simple as that.
+Sorare is a blockchain game, using digital sports collectables.
+If you’re a fantasy football fan, imagine actually owning the players you put in your team – it’s as simple as that.

-Getting started on Sorare can be a bit overwhelming at first and you’ll definitely want to do your research before taking the plunge.
+Sorare is a huge platform and getting started can feel a bit overwhelming at first so you’ll definitely want to do your research before taking the plunge.
 This is a short, regularly updated walkthrough of everything you need to know to get up and running.
 Basically a complete beginner’s guide!

 I’m going to focus on the football part of Sorare in this guide but note that you can also play with stars from the world of basketball and baseball after Sorare launched partnerships with NBA and MLB in 2022.
 Golf is next on the horizon so look out for that in the future too.